Organic produce, hands-on learning

 Ok, I want to join.
 What are the details?

-A Full Season share, which will run for 24 weeks from the beginning of June until the beginning of November.
-Only 50 of these shares are available.
-The second is a Fall Only share, which will run for 12 weeks from the end of August until the beginning of November.
-Only 25 of these shares are available.
+A Full Season share, which will run for approximately 24 weeks from the beginning of June until the beginning of November.
+The second is a Fall Only share, which will run for approximately 12 weeks from the end of August until the beginning of November.

 What’s the cost?